 There are also several community events you may be interested in:

-If you’d like to contribute, but you’re not sure what, check out the list of open issues labeled Accepting Merge Requests.
+If you’d like to contribute, but you’re not sure what, check out the list of open issues labeled Accepting Pull Requests.
 Any other improvements are welcome too, of course, so simply asking yourself “What could have been better while I was using Meltano?” is another good way to come up with ideas.

-If an issue for your problem or suggested improvement doesn’t exist yet on our issue tracker, please file a new one before submitting a merge request, so that the team and community are aware of your plan and can help you figure out the best way to realize it.
+If an issue for your problem or suggested improvement doesn’t exist yet on our issue tracker, please file a new one before submitting a pull request, so that the team and community are aware of your plan and can help you figure out the best way to realize it.

 Searching for something to work on?